lmfit/uncertainties/doc/index.rst

    :align: center
    :alt: Eric O. LEBIGOT (EOL)

-Please support the development of this program by `donating $5`_ or more through PayPal!
+Please support the continued development of this program by `donating
+$5`_ or more through PayPal (no PayPal account necessary)!

 Acknowledgments
 ===============